qihaiyan/ng-boot-oauth/README.md

 # ng-boot-oauth
-An oauth2 demo with angularjs and springboot
+An oauth2 demo with angularjs and springboot.

+Default username is `admin`, and password is `111111`.
 ## 1. Features
 ### Modules